 One of the many variety shows available in the 1970s (along with Sonny and Cher, Captain and Tennille, Donny and Marie, etc).
 Hosted by black comic Flip Wilson, this show featured skits, ...
 See full summary »

 An anthology comedy series featuring a line up of different celebrity guest stars appearing in anywhere from one, two, three, and four short stories or vignettes within an hour about versions of love and romance.

 Bobbie Jo, Billie Jo, and Betty Jo Bradley are three sisters living with their Uncle Joe who owns the family hotel, and is always coming up with zany ideas.
 Their whole town revolves around the train "The Cannon Ball".
 The show also includes Kate (the mother), Steve (Betty Jo's boyfriend) and Sam Drucker (Store Keeper) who is also in "Green Acres".
 Written by

 Even though the Cannonball is supposed to be a wood burning locomotive, and the tender car is loaded with chopped wood, the smokestack is blowing pitch black smoke.
 It should be blowing mostly white or light gray smoke from the wood.
 The black smoke reveals the real-life locomotive actually burned oil.
+In episode 1, this is explained away by saying that they're burning ties from the railroad.
 See more »

 7 of 11 people found this review helpful.